Silver market reboots century-old price benchmark

 The new price mechanism is not only electronic, auction-based and auditable; it is also tradable with an increased number of direct participants.

-The process will be operated jointly by the Chicago Mercantile Exchange, which provides the platform and algorithm, and administrator Thomson Reuters.
+The process will be operated jointly by the Chicago Mercantile Exchange (CME.O), which provides the platform and algorithm, and administrator Thomson Reuters (TRI.TO).

-The London Bullion Market Association (LBMA), which acted as a facilitator in the quest to find an alternative to the benchmark, will publish on its website volumes and participants of each daily settlement.
+The London Bullion Market Association (LBMA), which acted as a facilitator in the quest to find an alternative to the benchmark, said on its website that the exact number of participants in the first auction would not be known until Friday.

-The LBMA said on Friday that three price participants have been accredited to contribute to the benchmark from Aug.
-15 - HSBC Bank, Mitsui & Co Precious Metals Inc and The Bank of Nova Scotia.

-While a number of banks, trading houses, refiners and producers have expressed interest in contributing, "the tight schedule and the time of year has imposed time constraints on some potential participants seeking internal sign-off on the necessary credit, legal, compliance and IT requirements", the LBMA said.
+Banks, trading houses, refiners and producers have expressed interest in contributing, "but the tight schedule and the time of year has imposed time constraints on some potential participants seeking internal sign-off on the necessary credit, legal, compliance and IT requirements", the LBMA said.

 "This means that not all those who have already participated in the live trials will be accredited in time to participate on 15th August," it added.